docsforadobe/premiere-plugin-guide/docs/video-filters/additional-details.md

 1. Apply a filter to a clip
 2. Set the parameters of the filter, adding keyframes if desired
-3. Right-click on the filter name in the Effect Controls panel, and select “Save Preset…”
+3. Right-click on the filter name in the Effect Controls panel, and select "Save Preset…"
-4. Create preset bins if desired by right-clicking in the Effects panel and choosing “New Presets Bin”
+4. Create preset bins if desired by right-clicking in the Effects panel and choosing "New Presets Bin"
 5. Organize the presets in the preset folders
-6. Select the bins and/or presets you wish to export, right-click, and choose “Export Preset”
+6. Select the bins and/or presets you wish to export, right-click, and choose "Export Preset"

-On Windows, newly created presets are saved in the hidden Application Data folder of the user’s Documents and Settings (e.g. C:Documents and Settings[user]Application DataAdobe\\ Premiere Pro[version]Effect Presets and Custom Items.prfpset).
+On Windows, newly created presets are saved in the hidden Application Data folder of the user's Documents and Settings (e.g. C:Documents and Settings[user]Application DataAdobe\\ Premiere Pro[version]Effect Presets and Custom Items.prfpset).
 On Mac OS, they are in the user folder, at ~/Library/Application Support/Adobe/Premiere Pro/[version]/Effect Presets and Custom Items.prfpset.

-Effect Presets should be installed as described in the section, “Plug-in Installation”.
+Effect Presets should be installed as described in the section, "Plug-in Installation".
 Once they are installed in that folder, they will be read-only, and the user will not be able to move them to a different folder or change their names.
 User-created presets will be modifiable.

 ---